ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

     :align: left
     :alt: simple house

 This creative challenge is fun to do collaboratively in pairs.
-Design a house and have the turtle draw it with different colors.
+Design a house and have the turtle draw it with different colors below (or with this |repl link|).
 Can you add windows and a door?
 Come up with your own house design as a team.

-.. .. figure:: Figures/houseWithWindows.png
-    :width: 200px
-    :align: center
-    :alt: simple house
-    :figclass: align-center

-    Figure 3: House with windows and doors

 To draw a window, you will need to do penUp() to walk the turtle into position, for example: